fhh23/Density-of-Parcels-in-Imagery-Data/README.md

 * With respect to a set of tiles at any desired zoom level between 16 and 20
 * With respect to a human-readable map and associated boundaries of interest (e.g. political or metropolitan boundaries)

+At a high level, in order to solve this problem I did a spatial join between the geometries of parcels found in a certain map view and the geometry of the state of interest in that view.
+In order to speed up this spatial join, I created an index on the tile map system geometries.

 ## 2. Setup